bovem/bovem.github.io/content/posts/go/file-handling-in-go/index.md

 ## JSON
 ### Encoding JSON
 Encoding is the process of converting data into a specific format.
-To encode data into JSON format with Go we have to use the `encoding/json` package.
+To encode data into JSON format we have to use the `encoding/json` package.

 The `json.Marshal()` function returns the JSON encoding for the struct instance passed as its argument.
 The fields in struct need to have their first character capitalized.